 (7th and 8th grade students with past robotics experience on occasion have been allowed to join)

-Cost: FRC participation fee is $200, with a discount of $50 for participants who register before August 15 or a $25 discount for those who register between August 16 – September 15
+Cost: FRC participation fee is $200, with a discount of $50 for participants who register before December 15

 Season: January – April